sanjitsara03/financial-report-rag/page_markdowns/Page_30.md

 ### Initial recognition and measurement

 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings, minus directly attributable transaction cost.
-The company's financial liabilities include trade and other payables.
+The company’s financial liabilities include trade and other payables.

 ### Subsequent measurement of financial liabilities